 To the left of the Main Wall of Green's is a series of crags designated The Northeastern Crags, mostly in a line running north and facing east.
 These are mostly undeveloped so far, but offer promise of many future routes in a very beautiful setting.
 They overlook the wonderful Sawyer Ponds Scenic Area basin, with great views across the ponds to the cliffs of Mt.
 Tremont and Owls.
 Looking more SE you can see all the way to Mt.
 Chocorua, and north to Mt.
 Washington.

 These cliffs are quite featured compared to the Main Wall, with many good looking crack lines, mostly fingers and hands, but also including a surprising number of chimneys and the fantastic arete Bigfoot Was Here 12b.
 Most of the cliffs are one or two pitches tall and a little off vertical, over and under.
 There are a few outlying slabs that may be worthy, judging from a cursory look.

-The earliest established route that I have been able to confirm to date is Ward and Paula Smith's Premarital Blisters from around the turn of the century.
+The earliest established route that I have been able to confirm to date is Ward and Paula Smith's Premarital Blisters, put up in 1994.
 Aaron Rashaw did say he saw some bolted routes coming in from Livermore road, so there may be more hidden away.
 2013 saw a flurry of new routing activity with a collection of quality routes going in, so now it is very worthwhile making the hike out, even if you only like to do established climbs.

 The middle part of this area (shown here www.mountainproject.com/v/107271173 ), which probably has the most potential, is composed of two tiers of cliff band, split by a landmark giant wet gully.
 The top of the gully is overhanging, but the lower portion is low angled enough to allow access between the bands.
 This gully might provide good ice climbing if you can get yourself out there in the winter.